 The dosage has a big impact on the number and severity of side effects.
 You should take the lowest dose possible to reduce the severity of side effects.
 Besides that, you can avoid side effects during the day by taking the medication before bed.

 Furthermore, the effects of finasteride differ from person to person, based on their health, medical history, and other factors.
 If you’ve been prescribed this drug but are unsure whether or not to take it, get on a call with one of our specialist doctors at Ayu Health Hospitals to obtain a full explanation of the prescription and how it may affect your health.
-Call us at +91 – 6366 100 800 for a consultation or book an appointment online today.
+Ayu health hospitals can provide quality healthcare at affordable prices.
+Contact 636-610-0800 to book an appointment now.

 About the Author